Representation of the People Act 1983: Election meetings

 Sections 95 to 98 entitle the candidate to hold public meetings free of charge in schools and other public buildings in the constituency, and pay only the cost price for making the rooms available.

 Agency by election officials and canvassing by police officers

 Sections 99 makes it illegal for officers in charge of administering an election to be involved in any of the election campaigns.

 Section 100 forbids a police officer from canvassing in any election which overlaps with their police area.

 Conveyance of voters to and from the poll

 Sections 101 to 105 made it illegal to hire or lend taxis and buses to give lifts of voters to the ballot box.
-These sections were repealed by Political Parties, Elections and Referendums Act 2000.
+These sections were repealed by Political Parties, Elections and Referendums Act 2000 (c.
+41).

 Other illegal practices, payments, employments or hirings

 False statements as to candidates

 Section 106 makes it illegal for any person to publish any false statement of fact in relation to the candidate's personal character or conduct, unless he or she can show that he had reasonable grounds for believing that statement to be true.
 Similar provisions in previous laws have made this illegal since 1895.
 It is also illegal to publish a false statement of a candidate's withdrawal from an election.

 In September 2007 Miranda Grell was found guilty under this section when she made allegations of paedophilia and having sex with teenage boys against her gay opponent during the 2006 United Kingdom local elections.

 In November 2010, Labour MP Phil Woolas was found by an electoral court to have breached section 106.
 The judges ruled that a by-election for the seat should be held.
 Woolas said that he would apply for a judicial review into the ruling.
 In a statement released through his lawyer, Woolas stated that "this election petition raised fundamental issues about the freedom to question and criticise politicians" and that it "will inevitably chill political speech".
 The judicial review failed to overturn the ruling of the election court.

 In June 2015 the independent candidate in Mid Bedfordshire, Tim Ireland, lodged an appeal against the result at the general election, accusing Nadine Dorries of breaches of section 106 by making false statements about his character.
 The petition was rejected by the High Court of Justice because it was served at Dorries' constituency office and not her home address.